m-attila/simple_actor/README.md

 caller's running.
 The request is processed by synchronously, the caller waits for its result.
 If the internal processing of the request is synchronous, actor could not receive the next command until the previous has finished.
-The internal request processing could be asynchronous too, when it starts a new thread with `tokio::task::spawn_blocking` method so the actor could go for the next command during its execution.
+The internal request processing could be asynchronous too, when it starts a new tash with `tokio::task::spawn_blocking` or `tokio::spawn` methods, so the actor could go for the next command during its execution.
 When the thread execution has finished, its result will be send by an other request to the actor again.
 This new request can be synchronous which could change the actor state, and this, as a reply could go back to the client, as the original request's result.